The Sefaria Linker API

 with_text format

-When with_text URL param is 1, the following keys are added to the response object at response.title.refData and response.body.refData.
+When with_text URL param is 1, the following keys are added to the response object at response.title.refData and response.body.refData:

-heHebrew text of where <ref> is the key of the refData element.
+| he | Hebrew text of <ref>, where <ref> is the key of the refData element. |

-enEnglish text of where <ref> is the key of the refData element.
+| en | English text of <ref>, where <ref> is the key of the refData element. |

-isTruncatedWas text truncated according to max_segments URL param.
+| isTruncated | Defines whether text has been truncated according to the max_segments URL parameter. |

 debug format

 When the debug URL param is 1, the debugData field is added to the response object at response.title and response.body.
-The debugData field has the same shape as response.title.results and response.body.results (2-D array where outer array is for each citation found and inner arrays are for each possible way of parsing a given citation).
-Below is an example of a single element in debugData with comments explaining each field:
+The debugData field has the same shape as the response.title.results and response.body.results fields (a 2-D array, wherein the outer array describes each citation found and the inner arrays describe each possible way of parsing a given citation).

 {